bioinformatics-ua/dicoogle/README.md

       Dicoogle may be run as a server: ```java -jar dicoogle.jar -s```

-      To also load Dicoogle's user interface to the default browser: ```java -jar dicoogle.jar```
+      To load the server and open Dicoogle's user interface with the default browser: ```java -jar dicoogle.jar```

 #### Available Plugins

+  We provide a few plugins at the official website, in the [Downloads](http://www.dicoogle.com/?page_id=67) page.

   * Lucene Index/Query Plugin - (lucene.jar)

-      Plugin Based on lucene to support index and query of DICOM Meta-data.
+      Plugin Based on Apache Lucene to support indexing and querying of DICOM meta-data.
+With this plugin set, it is possible to index nearly meta-data and perform free text, keyword-based, and range-based queries.

   * File Storage Plugin - (filestorage.jar)

       Plugin used for the storage of DICOM Files.
 This plugin is necessary in order to use Dicoogle as a complete DICOM Storage Provider.
 The core platform provides a fallback implementation which supports reading (but not storing) files from the local file system.

-      Our file storage plugin maps the DICOM hierarchical organization (Patient->Study->Series->Image) into a directory tree in the file system.
+      For storage purposes, our file storage plugin maps the DICOM hierarchical organization (Patient->Study->Series->Image) into a directory tree in the file system.
 Every object in the Dicoogle Platform may be traced back to its storage location by a URI, similar to file:/tmp/file.
 In order to support multiple providers, every Storage plugin must define a unique scheme, which maps to the protocol used to store and retrieve content.

       * Settings

-        * root-dir: is the root directory where DICOM Files will be stored
+        * `root-dir`: is the root directory where DICOM Files will be stored
-        * scheme: Specifies the scheme/protocol of the file plugin.
+        * `scheme`: Specifies the scheme/protocol of the file plugin.
 This value is arbitrary, but must be unique among all installed plugins.
 As such, avoid using well known protocol names such as http or file.

   * Dicoogle Wan Plugin - (wan-plugin.jar)